 Describe the extent and nature of the project's construction phase.
-Describe the type and methods of construction, the construction equipment to be used and the items of plant to be transported onto the construction site.
-Describe any staging of the project and illustrate site boundaries, development sequencing and timeframes.
+Describe the type and methods of construction, the volumes and sources of extractive materials required for the construction of the project (as well as any auxiliary infrastructure, the construction equipment to be used and the items of plant to be transported onto the construction site.
+Also describe any staging of the project and illustrate site boundaries, development sequencing and timeframes.
+Estimate the number of wide loads and outline any mitigation strategies to reduce the cumulative effect of the projects in the Bowen Basin.